 - What do I do if I’m blocked from enrolling in a course that I need for HPA?

-Beginning with course registration in Fall 2019, the College of Health and Human Development and the Department of Health Policy and Administration will implement automatic enforcement of prerequisite courses.
+Beginning with course registration in Fall 2019, the College of Health and Human Development and the Department of Health Policy and Administration has implemented automatic enforcement of prerequisite courses.

-Requests for exceptions to prerequisite requirements are to be submitted in writing using the form found on the website.
-Student requests should also include all supporting documentation.
-Any questions or problems regarding prerequisite requirements or exceptions can be discussed with the Academic Adviser in the Department of Health Policy and Administration (Ms. Caroline Condon-Lewis, email@example.com), or the Professor-in-Charge of the Undergraduate Program (Dr. Mark Sciegaj, firstname.lastname@example.org).
-Decisions on prerequisites for Health Policy and Administration courses can be found within the University Bulletin.
+Requests for exceptions to prerequisite requirements are to be submitted through an online form found in LionPATH.
+Please go to LionPATH and look under the Enrollment tab to find the "Request Prerequisite Override" tab.
+Student requests can also include supporting documentation.
+Any questions or problems regarding prerequisite requirements or exceptions can be discussed with the Academic Adviser in the Department of Health Policy and Administration (Ms. Caroline Condon-Lewis, firstname.lastname@example.org), or the Professor-in-Charge of the Undergraduate Program (Dr. Mark Sciegaj, email@example.com).

 - What is the Supporting Course List and how do I find them?